Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

         // Prepare the buffers and call reEngine for acceleration here }

-5. Once the regular expression is verified as a supported pattern, you may prepare the input buffers and get the results by
+5. Once the regular expression is verified as a supported pattern, you can prepare the input buffers and get the results by:

 .. code-block:: cpp
     // Function for writing one line of log to the corresponding buffers